Definitive Guide: How to Source from China? (7 Steps)

 2. Get In Touch With Chinese Manufacturers

-However, some people don’t like to contact manufacturers for different reasons.
+Some people don’t like to contact manufacturers for different reasons.
 It doesn’t mean that they don’t know this, but they are confused about where to start or how to do it.

-Then share your message with your manufacturer by sending a simple message along with the mentioned below lines:
+Share your message with your manufacturer by sending a simple message along with the mentioned below lines:

 “Hello, my name is (your name).
 I’m texting you because I am in dire need of (your product name).
 Can you please offer me your price and quotations (also tell the number of units you want to order) and an estimated delivery time?
 Thank you!
 I would like to highlight one more thing as I’m not only contacting you but also your competitors, so please be kind and reasonable with your quote.
 Regards, (name).”